ViciCoin (VCNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ViciCoin Historical Price

-According to the latest data gathered on ViciCoin live price page, the current price of ViciCoin is 18.63USD.
-The circulating supply of ViciCoin(VCNT) is 5.70M VCNT , giving it a market capitalization of $106.14M.
+According to the latest data gathered on ViciCoin live price page, the current price of ViciCoin is 18.92USD.
+The circulating supply of ViciCoin(VCNT) is 5.70M VCNT , giving it a market capitalization of $107.58M.

 The ViciCoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VCNT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.